-This section provides a summary of the proxy voting process, focusing on how share ownership is structured and how shares are voted.6 As shareholders typically do not attend shareholder meetings in person, voting occurs mostly through proxies that are solicited before the meeting.
+This section provides a summary of the proxy voting process, focusing on how share ownership is structured and how shares are voted.
+As shareholders typically do not attend shareholder meetings in person, voting occurs mostly through proxies that are solicited before the meeting.
 This process of proxy solicitation differs depending upon whether the shares are owned by registered owners or by beneficial owners.
-A registered owner holds securities in certificated form or in electronic form ("book-entry") through a direct registration system, which allows an investor to have her ownership of securities recorded by the issuer without having a physical certificate issued.
+A registered owner holds securities in certificated form or in electronic form through a direct registration system.
 Registered owners are often an issuer's management, directors, employees, or pension fund (Daly (2017), Racanelli (2018)).
 A beneficial owner (or "street name" owner) holds shares in a custodial account with an intermediary or custodian.
 The beneficial owner is considered the holder of a "securities entitlement in a financial asset," meaning she has a pro rata interest in all like securities of the intermediary held in common by all other customers who own the same security.
 Most shares are now held as beneficial shares-75% to 80% of all public issuers' shares, according to one estimate (Racanelli (2018)).
-Online Appendix C provides in detail the process by which registered and beneficial shares are matched to their owners and sent proxy materials.
+Online Appendix D provides in detail the process by which registered and beneficial shares are matched to their owners and sent proxy materials.